catc/b/README.md

 <br/>

 #### `b add`
-Walk through changed + untracked files to stage, basically a glorified git diff
+Walk through changed + untracked files to stage, basically a glorified git diff with the option to add, skip or checkout unstaged files
 <br/>